CraigYanitski/kosmatau3d/README.md

 of the scipy function griddata() for each species for each masspoint in each voxel.
 I have replaced it with an initial call to either the scipy function LinearNDInterpolation() or Rbf() to create a list of functions that will interpolate the grid of data.
 This has greatly reduced the execution time of large, high-resolution models.
+Besides this, I have correctly implemented matrix calculations using numpy arrays.